negbie/oracle-cert-renew/README.md

 - Update the specified TLS profile to use the new certificate
 - Optionally delete the old certificate record
 - Save and activate the configuration
-- You may need to reboot the SBC for the changes to take effect

 #### 3. Check Mode
 Verifies connection and authentication with the SBC.